 Finally, at last, you have received a term sheet from an investor.
 The months of hard work, disappointment, and investor rejections are behind you.
 An investor has finally understood the great opportunity that you have created and wants to join you to make your dream a reality.
 Unfortunately, not so fast!
 A term sheet is like an engagement ring that you have been given and accepted.
 It is commitment that has been made and you have accepted it.
 Both of you are planning for success and are looking forward to a long and mutually beneficial relationship.
 But the reality is that neither of you have walked down the aisle and said “I do”.

 The term sheet is actually a simple document that covers only the highlights of the deal.
 It may cover such things as the investment amount, percentage ownership, type of stock, liquidation preferences, and a few “other” items.
 In other cases, it may cover far more details but is still a summary document.
-Invariably, it will include a provision that states the term sheet does not constitute a contractual agreement.
-It only represents some of the terms that will be included in a purchase agreement negotiated and committed to by both parties.
+Invariably, it will include a provision that states the term sheet does not constitute a contractual agreement, but represents some of the terms that will be included in a purchase agreement negotiated and committed to by both parties.
 Therein lies the predicament.
 The purchase agreement, written by lawyers, will contain dozens of “minor details” which, in fact, will easily become major issues.
 It is a classic example of the old saying “You set the price, I’ll set the terms”.
 Remember, investors and their legal counsels do term sheets and purchase agreements all the time.
 Understandably, their focus is to protect their interests and maximize every aspect of the transaction to their benefit.
 This approach is not an indictment or judgmental statement; it represents sound business practices on the investor’s part.
-The investors owe it to their limited partners who have entrusted their capital with them with the goal of maximizing the partners’ returns.
+They owe it to their limited partners who have entrusted their capital to them with the goal of maximizing their returns.